Glitch Techs: Season 2 (2020)

+Unproduced episodes

 Reception

 The series received positive reception from critics and audiences.
 Emily Ashby of Common Sense Media called the series a "likable gaming-inspired show" that promotes diversity and teamwork.
-She also said that while there is a "fair amount of game-style violence" there is also "racial and cultural diversity" among the case and emphasis on how a shared mission and teamwork can help them "transcend their differences."
+She also said that while there is a "fair amount of game-style violence" there is also "racial and cultural diversity" among the case and emphasis on how a shared mission and teamwork can help them "transcend their differences".
 She further praised the series for being "well-paced, sharply animated, and nicely suited" for gamers and those dabbling in VR.